hkeena98/rm-roulette/README.md

 rm-roulette is a fun little script to play the most dangerous of games... rm -rf /

 In all seriousness I made this as a joke.
-Go ahead an play if you want, but actually be careful.
+Go ahead and play if you want, but actually be careful.
 Don't wanna actually go destroying important files.

 FILES INCLUDED: